PDC-support/hpc-intro-retired/_episodes/13-workflows.md

 # HPC workflows

-> This material is based on [this CodeRefinery lesson](https://coderefinery.github.io/reproducible-research/03-workflow-management/)
+> This material is based on [a CodeRefinery lesson](https://coderefinery.github.io/reproducible-research/).

 ## Directory structure for projects